1040 Tax Calculator (Tax Year 2019)

 - Standard deduction

 - Your standard deduction is used to reduce your taxable income if you do not use Schedule A to itemize your deductions, or if your Schedule A itemized deduction is less than your standard deduction.
 Your standard deduction is based on your filing status.
-For 2018, the standard deductions are: **STANDARDDEDUCTION_2018_DEFINITION**
+For 2019, the standard deductions are: **STANDARDDEDUCTION_2019_DEFINITION**

 - Medical and dental expenses

 - Enter your qualified medical and dental expenses for the year.
 This can include your health insurance premiums if you paid for them yourself (not through an employer sponsored plan) and you have not deducted them elsewhere.
-Your actual deduction is only for the amount that exceeds 7.5% of your Adjusted Gross Income (AGI).
-Enter your total expenses and the tool will calculate the actual deduction based on your AGI.
+Your actual deduction is only for the amount that exceeds 10% of your Adjusted Gross Income (AGI) (if you are 65 or older it is 7.5% of your AGI).
+Enter your total expenses and we will calculate the actual deduction based on your AGI.

 - Taxes paid (generally state and local)